 Since Mueller took the lead role at Bacardi in June, the plant has been busy, he said.
 Although COVID-19 had an adverse effect on most industries, Bacardi’s U.S. sales have been on the rise.

 The Jacksonville Bacardi plant ships out more than 8.6 million cases of rum each year.
-Mueller said they are on track to exceed that by almost 1 million cases in 2020.
+Mueller said it is on track to exceed that by almost 1 million cases in 2020.
 Of that, 95% is shipped domestically.

 “What we’re seeing is a vast shift in our forecasts, and that’s really where a lot of our efforts have been focused,” he said.
 “One of the things that we don’t want to have happen is to not be able to supply our customers and our consumers.”